Yusuffrih/Sarah-Gordon-Music/README.md

 * A beautiful and effective navigation through a navbar across each of the pages on the site.
 * A booking form which allows the prospective customer to contact the site owner easily.
 * Links to the site owners social media pages via slick Font Awesome icons.
 This is important as the site owner has a lot of content here which will give the prospective customers an in-depth view of the quality of the service provided in addition to what is on the website.
 * The site owner's contact information i.e. telephone number and email.
-These are need in case the site visitor wants to contact the site owner and not make a booking.
+These are needed in case the site visitor wants to contact the site owner and not make a booking.
 These are also displayed with Font Awesome icons.
 * A beautiful hero image of the site owner across the home page giving the site visitors positive emotions from the moment they land on the page.
 * Youtube video of the site owner displayed on the home page so that the site visitors can instantly see the service they will be paying for.
 * Audio file teasers of the music that will be sung at their weddings.
 * Responsive, mobile first layout that also looks great on tablets and desktops.
 This was done by using bootstrap's grid layout.
 * Bootstrap buttons used to make a booking once the form is filled in.
-Bootstrap buttons to bring the site user to the 'Songs' page from 'Home'.
+Bootstrap buttons to bring the site user to the 'Songs' & 'About Me' pages from the landing page.
 * An 'About Me' page which gives the potential customers an insight into what kind of person the site owner is as well as the previous work she has done as a singer and what the main achievements are.
-* A carousel to on the landing pageto display the testimonials of the previous customers' positive experiences.
+* A carousel to on the landing page to display the testimonials of the previous customers' positive experiences.
+* Sample recordings of the site owner singing some of the songs that would be sung at weddings.
+* A pricing area that displays the prices of the different options available to perspective customers.

 ### Features Not Implemented
 These features have not yet been implemented due to various reasons e.g. a lack of time